-Excessive oil temperatures can cause damage to your air compressor including premature lubricant degradation, high oil and moisture carryover, and varnishing of the compressor internals and system components (such as the oil filter, cooler, and separator filter).
+Excessive oil temperatures can cause damage to your air compressor and is one of the most common causes of failure.
+Overheating can result in premature lubricant degradation, high oil and moisture carryover, varnishing of the compressor internals, and heat damage to other system components such as the oil filter, cooler, and separator filter.
 Lubricant flash points also present a fire hazard.

-The costs related to rectifying these issues through the use of temperature switches and controls can result in significant cost-savings, as risks of down-time and injury are minimized.
+The costs of rectifying these issues through temperature switches and controllers can result in significant cost savings, minimized downtime, and reduced risk of injury.

 VMAC air compressors are designed to handle over-temperature situations in different ways, but they will all use some sort of mechanism to detect when air compressor oil is too hot and automatically shut down the system.